ganeshsetty/CarND-Extended-Kalman-Filter-Project/README.md

    * On windows, you may need to run: `cmake .. -G "Unix Makefiles" && make`
 4. Run it: `./ExtendedKF ../data/obj_pose-laser-radar-synthetic-input.txt obj_pose-laser-radar-synthetic-output.txt > logs.log

+## Summary

+For the new dataset obj_pose-laser-radar-synthetic-input.txt as input, the RMSE is optimized by incorporating the angle 'phi' normalization while calculating 'h' for EKF and also y(1) in UpdateEKF function.
+Also RMSE accuracy is improved by considering the first RADAR measurement for initializing state vector as it has velocity data also.

+Future: Need to try with new simulator as am still working on bringing out in windows platform as per procedure provided by udacity.